improvedk/improve.dk/source/_posts/exploring-the-sys-system_internals_partition_columns-ti-field/exploring-the-sys-system_internals_partition_columns-ti-field.md

 	OPENROWSET(TABLE RSCPROP, c.ti) p
 ```

-To help me identifying the ti field structure, I’ve made a test table using a number of different column types:
+To help me identifying the ti field structure, I've made a test table using a number of different column types:

 ```sql
 CREATE TABLE TITest